The Legend of Briar Rose: Major panels

 Each major panel measures 49 by 98¼ inches but the ten joining panels vary in width.
 The paintings do not tell a sequential story but record the same moment in each location.
+Running beneath each of the major panels is an inscription of a poem by William Morris.

 The Briar Wood

 The painting depicts the discovery of the sleeping soldiers by a Knight.
 In their slumber they have become completed entwined by the barbed thorns of the Briar rose.

-Running beneath each of the major panels is an inscription of a poem by William Morris.

 Under The Briar Wood the inscription reads: